-Elsie Khamis offers over 17 years of experience managing the diverse cultural, professional, and educational needs of teaching and learning communities comprised of students and adults of varying cultural identities and socioeconomic backgrounds.
-Educating Bay Area and Chicago area students and teachers, supporting school and district leadership, developing community, regional and national partnerships, collaborating with a variety of professionals, and managing and designing professional development programs has been the core of her work.
-Additionally, she has designed and managed large scale events and conferences bringing together a variety of professionals, igniting further ideas and garnering mutual benefit for all event participants.
-Elsie's lifelong journey in finding recovery from food addiction has led her to support the efforts and future initiatives of the Food Addiction Institute.
+Elsie Khamis offers over 17 years of experience in managing the diverse cultural, professional, and educational needs of teaching and learning communities comprised of students and adults of varying cultural identities and socioeconomic backgrounds.
+Educating Bay Area and Chicago area students and teachers, supporting school and district leadership, developing community, regional and national partnerships, collaborating with a variety of professionals, managing and designing professional development programs, and overseeing operations have been the core of her work.
+Additionally, she has designed and managed large scale events and conferences bringing together a variety of professionals, igniting further ideas and garnering mutual benefit for all event participants and utilizes these skills to support the efforts and future initiatives of the Food Addiction Institute.

 Vanessa Kredler, Counselor, Coach and Speaker and FAI Board Secretary